Aamod007/Aamod007/README.md

 # Hi there, I'm Aamod Kumar! 👋

 Welcome to my GitHub profile!
-I'm a software developer and enthusiast, passionate about creating projects in MySQL, Java, Python, and Arduino.
+I'm a future upcoming developer and enthusiast, passionate about creating projects in MySQL, Java, Python, and Arduino.
 Below you'll find an overview of my skills and interests:

 ## Skills